RamiKrispin/shinylive-r/README.md

 # Deploy Shinylive R App on Github Pages

 This repo provides a step-by-step guide for deploying an R Shinylive app to Github Pages.
+This tutorial is also available on [Medium](https://medium.com/@rami.krispin/deploy-shiny-app-on-github-pages-b4cbd433bdc).

 For deploying a Python Shinylive app to Github Actions check this [tutorial](https://github.com/RamiKrispin/shinylive).

 **Last update:** 2024-01-16